Events List Navigation

 Attendees who RSVP will each receive a copy of Maya's guide, "Baltimore in Bloom"!Find out more »

 Eugenia Argires, Daisy Sudano Pellegrini, and Michael Karasik (L to R) are campaigning to save a patch of woods in Northeast Baltimore known as Fairwood Forest.CREDIT ANDREA APPLETON LISTEN TO THE RECORDING HERE When you think of forests in Baltimore City, you probably think of public parks.
 But 20 percent of the city’s tree cover lies in forest patches outside of parks, on land that can be bought, sold, and developed.
-One community is currently in…Find out more »
+One community is currently in a desperate…Find out more »